What is the Access Level Hierarchy?

 - To see all permissions for a given access level, use the Edit buttons against each module

-Please Note: Changing the permissions in the Access Level Hierarchy will effect all employees on this level and any other levels the template has been assigned to.
+Please Note: Changing the permissions in the Access Level Hierarchy will affect all employees on this level and any other levels the template has been assigned to.
 This is because it is the access template that is being changed.

 What do 'Status' and 'Default' Refer to?

 Status and Default are used when two or more Access Level Hierarchies are created.
-It is possible to have, for example, one hierarchy for sites and one for Head Office
+It is possible to have, for example, one hierarchy for sites and one for Head Office.

 - The Default setting as seen highlighted in Fig.6 refers to which hierarchy would be at the top of the list seen in Fig.2 if more than one was set up.